hpaluch-pil/ansible-playbooks/own-ca/README.md

 ./check-yaml.sh
 ```

-Next invoke `./run.sh 10-create-ca.yaml`, it will:
+Next invoke `./run.sh 10-create-ca.yaml` (or `./run.sh -K 10-create-ca.yaml` if
+your `sudo` command requires password), it will:
 - generate encrypted private key for our CA in file `/etc/ssl/private/ansible-ca.key`
 - generate our CA Certificate in `/usr/local/share/ca-certificates/ansible-ca.crt`
-- to make this CA trusted you should run `update-ca-certificates -v`
+- to make this CA trusted you should run
+  - on Debian:  `update-ca-certificates -v`
+  - on Fedora: `update-ca-trust`
-- it should report
+- on Debian it should report

   ```
   ...